Ernie O'Malley: Return to Ireland

+In the late 1940s and early 1950s, he carried out and compiled a written record of hundreds of interviews with veterans of the war against the British and the fratricidal struggle that followed it.
+Planned since the late 1930s, it began to take shape in 1945 when O'Malley consulted Florrie O'Donoghue about the latter's idea of collecting Tan War memories.
+O'Malley's work, written in a colloquial style in notebooks, was mostly complete by autumn 1950, though it continued on and off until early 1954.
+His civil war interviews were mainly, but not exclusively, with anti-treaty veterans.

-In 1951, O'Malley acted as a special adviser to John Ford on the set of The Quiet Man and the two became firm friends.
+In 1951, O'Malley acted as a special adviser to John Ford on the set of The Quiet Man (1952) and the two became firm friends.

 Illness and death

 Throughout his life, O'Malley endured considerable ill-health from the wounds and hardship he had suffered during his revolutionary days.
 His main weakness, however, was a heart condition that started in childhood.
-His brother, Kevin, a heart specialist, took care of him in later years, especially after O'Malley suffered a serious heart attack in spring 1953.
+His brother Kevin, a heart specialist, took care of him in later years, especially after O'Malley suffered a serious heart attack in spring 1953.
+In August 1954, O'Malley moved with his son Cormac to a flat in Dublin to have easier access to a hospital and be closer to brother Kevin.
+During the summers of 1954 to 1956 O'Malley and his son spent time on the Aran Islands, where the ailing republican gathered local folklore and information on fishing.

-Ernie O"Malley died at 9.20 a.m. on Monday 25 March 1957 at his sister Kaye's home in Howth.
+Ernie O'Malley died at 9.20 a.m. on Monday 25 March 1957 at his sister Kaye's home in Howth.
 Contrary to his wishes, he was given a state funeral by the newly elected Fianna Fáil government.
-It was attended by many of the deceased's comrades from all over Ireland, including Dan Breen.
-President Seán T. O'Kelly, Lemass, de Valera and Aiken were also present.
-Sean Moylan delivered the graveside oration while O'Malley's children and ex-wife looked on.
+It was attended by many of the deceased's comrades from all over Ireland, including President Seán T. O'Kelly, de Valera, Lemass, Aiken and Dan Breen.
+While O'Malley's ex-wife, children and brothers looked on, Sean Moylan delivered the graveside oration: "There wasn't a corner of Ireland where a soldier of Ireland's revolutionary period survived that the name of Commandant-General Ernie O'Malley would not evoke proud memories, not a place where patriotism was honoured that would not sorrow at his death.
+He was fortunate, Ireland was fortunate in his being born into a period of Irish history where his special gifts, his soldierly qualities could be used to the greatest effect ...
+The Ireland of his generation was not lacking in men of high purpose, deep sincerity and courage ... among them, Ernie O'Malley had pride of place".